 I am passionate about data science.
 I love reading about it, blogging about it, and I have a history of using data-driven techniques to tackle and solve problems that seemed intractable.
-Given what I’ve accomplished so far with a relatively limited toolset, I can’t wait to see what types of problems I will be able to solve with the skills learned during the Master of Information and Data Science Program at Berkeley.

 I earned my B.A. in Mathematics at Pomona college, but at first didn't really realize how much I enjoyed problem solving when it utilizes a combination of mathematics and computer programming.
 It wasn’t until my final year when the pieces came together and the seeds for my lifelong love of data science were sown.
 I found my calling in classes such as Investigational Statistics, Mathematical Modeling, Fundamental Concepts in Math (surprisingly similar to programming), and Probability and Its Applications.